rrwbec/humans-in-the-loop/Illustrated Summary.md

 #### Purpose of Emotions

 Emotions are the steering wheel for decisions.
-They will have a strong influence on which clip (including thought pattern clips) will be retrieved from experience in the next cycle via priming.
-This means that they exert their influence for every state change in the system allowing fine-grained control.
+They will have a strong influence on which sequence (including thought patterns) will be retrieved from experience in the next cycle via priming.
+This means that they exert their influence at every state change in the system allowing fine-grained control.

 #### Illustrative List of Emotions

-Illustrative priming effect of emotions...
+This list is an illustration of the kind of priming that certain possible emotions may have, i.e. what sort of thought patterns and actions are more likely to be retrieved for the next clip in working memory...

 * Curiosity - to encourage useful action that is not part of some assigned task.
 * Interest - to keep working on something.
 * Surprise - to notice significant new information that would benefit from further thought and storage in experience (including new causation / prediction knowledge).
-* Doubt - to pause, consider and temper other emotions present in a plan.
+* Doubt - to pause, consider and to temper other emotions present in a plan.
 * Compassion and Empathy - to encourage thoughts of safety and kindness.
-* Desire - to act or make plans to reach a goal with positive emotions,
+* Desire - to act or make plans to reach a goal with positive emotions.
 * Coherence Desire - to adjust sequences (objects, thoughts etc) so that they flow smoothly.
 * Worry - to keep an important matter in mind.
 * Urgency - to work faster.
 May be sub-divided into other types, e.g. fear of missing out.